 Our role during floods

-During a flood, we go on call outs to help the emergency services, close roads and deal with flooding on carriage ways.
+We are the Lead Local Flood Authority for Rutland.
+During a flood, we help the emergency services, close roads and deal with flooding on the highway.

-If you know your home's at risk of flooding, we advise you to get sandbags or flood defence equipment to prepare before flooding happens.
+If you know your home is at risk of flooding, we advise you to get sandbags or flood defence equipment to prepare before flooding happens.

-We do not provide sandbags for residents - you will need to buy these from a DIY store or builders' merchant.
+We do not provide sandbags to on request.
+You will need to buy these from a DIY store or builders' merchant.

 We are only able to issue sandbags to protect critical infrastructure and support emergency services.